sjfitz/AirProperties/README.md

 # AirProperties
- Calculates a variety of air thermodynamic properties from the measured temperature, pressure and humidity.
+ Calculates a variety of air thermodynamic properties from the measured temperature, pressure, and humidity.

 Variables able to calculated:
  |Name|Symbol|Unit|Description|